- UCAS Code: FF41

 The Centre for Forensic Science at Strathclyde has provided degrees in forensic science for longer than any other university in the UK.

 This Integrated Masters degree provides you with a comprehensive education in both chemistry and forensic science.
-The degree qualifies you as an all-round analytical chemist, with a thorough training in the applications of forensic science.
+The degree qualifies you as an all-round analytical chemist, with thorough training in the applications of forensic science.
 Graduates of this course go on to careers in all areas of analytical chemistry including the forensic arena.

-The course is unique in that it’s the only one in the UK to have dual professional accreditation from the Royal Society of Chemistry and the Chartered Society of Forensic Science.
+This is the only course in the UK to have dual professional accreditation from the Royal Society of Chemistry and the Chartered Society of Forensic Sciences.
 It’s delivered in partnership with the Strathclyde Centre for Forensic Science.

 Transferable skills are taught in all years and include IT, scientific writing, presentation skills, report writing and problem-solving.
 You can study at a European University for one year of your degree, and you can choose to spend your placement year abroad.